-(3) Subsections (1) and (2) above shall not apply to the invention of an employee where a relevant collective agreement provides for the payment of compensation in respect of inventions of the same description as that invention to employees of the same description as that employee.

-- (4) Subsection (2) above shall have effect notwithstanding anything in the relevant contract or any agreement applicable to the invention (other than any such collective agreement). - (5) If it appears to the comptroller on an application under this section that the application involves matters which would more properly be determined by the court, he may decline to deal with it.

-(6) In this section-
+- (3) Subsections (1) and (2) above shall not apply to the invention of an employee where a relevant collective agreement provides for the payment of compensation in respect of inventions of the same description as that invention to employees of the same description as that employee. - (4) Subsection (2) above shall have effect notwithstanding anything in the relevant contract or any agreement applicable to the invention (other than any such collective agreement). - (5) If it appears to the comptroller on an application under this section that the application involves matters which would more properly be determined by the court, he may decline to deal with it. - (6) In this section -

-"the prescribed period," in relation to proceedings before the court, means the period prescribed by rules of court, and
+"the prescribed period", in relation to proceedings before the court, means the period prescribed by rules of court, and

-"relevant collective agreement" means a collective agreement within the meaning of the Trade Union and Labour Relations Act 1974, made by or on behalf of a trade union to which the employee belongs, and by the employer or an employers' association to which the employer belongs which is in force at the time of the making of the invention.
+"relevant collective agreement" means a collective agreement within the meaning of the Trade Union and Labour Relations (Consolidation) Act 1992, made by or on behalf of a trade union to which the employee belongs, and by the employer or an employers' association to which the employer belongs which is in force at the time of the making of the invention.

-(7) References in this section to an invention belonging to an employer or employee are references to it so belonging as between the employer and the employee.
+(7) References in this section to an invention belonging to an employer or employee are references to it belonging as between the employer and the employee.

-(Amount of compensation)
+Amount of compensation

-- 41.-(1) An award of compensation to an employee under section 40(1) or (2) above in relation to a patent for an invention shall be such as will secure for the employee a fair share (having regard to all the circumstances) of the benefit which the employer has derived, or may reasonably be expected to derive, from the patent or from the assignment, assignation or grant to a person connected with the employer of the property or any right in the invention or the property in, or any right in or under, an application for that patent. - (2) For the purposes of subsection (1) above the amount of any benefit derived or expected to be derived by an employer from the assignment, assignation or grant of- - (a) the property in, or any right in or under, a patent for the invention or an application for such a patent; or - (b) the property or any right in the invention;
+- 41.-(1) An award of compensation to an employee under section 40(1) or (2) above shall be such as will secure for the employee a fair share (having regard to all the circumstances) of the benefit which the employer has derived, or may reasonably be expected to derive, from any of the following - - (a) the invention in question; - (b) the patent for the invention; - (c) the assignment, assignation or grant of - - (i) the property or any right in the invention, or - (ii) the property in, or any right in or under, an application for the patent, to a person connected with the employer.

+- (2) For the purposes of subsection (1) above the amount of any benefit derived or expected to be derived by an employer from the assignment, assignation or grant of - - (a) the property in, or any right in or under, a patent for the invention or an application for such a patent; or - (b) the property or any right in the invention;